nicklockwood/layout/README.md

 The UIDesigner project is an experimental WYSIWYG tool for constructing layouts.
 It's written as an iPad app which you can run in the simulator or on a device.

 UIDesigner is currently in a very early stage of development.
 It supports most of the features exposed by the Layout XML format, but lacks import/export, and the ability to specify constants or outlet bindings.

+# FAQ

+*Q. Why isn't Cmd-R reloading my XML file in the simulator?*

+> Make sure that the `Hardware > Keyboard > Connect Hardware Keyboard` option is enabled in the simulator.

+*Q. Why do I get an error saying my custom view class isn't recognized?*

+> Read the [Namespacing](#namespacing) section above.

+*Q. Why do I get an error when trying to set a property of my custom component?*

+> Read the [Custom Property Types](#custom-property-types) section above.

+*Q. Do I have to use a `LayoutViewController` to display my layout?*

+> No. See the [Manual Integration](#manual-integration) section above.

+*Q. Do I really have to write my layouts in XML?*

+> You can create `LayoutNode`s manually in code, but XML is the recommended approach for now.
+I'm exploring other options such as other formats and GUI tools.